 Most people who have relatives with cancer will not have inherited a faulty gene.
 Cancer mostly occurs in older people.
 It is a common disease.
-1 in 2 people in the UK (50%) will get cancer at some point in their lives.
-So, most families will include at least one person who has had cancer.
-Having a couple of relatives diagnosed with cancer over the age of 60 doesn’t mean there is a cancer gene running in the family.
+1 in 2 people in the UK (50%) born after 1960 will be diagnosed with some form of cancer during their lifetime.
+So, most families will have at least one person who has or has had cancer.
+Having a couple of relatives diagnosed with cancer doesn’t mean there is a cancer gene fault running in the family.

-- Who in your family has had cancer
+- who in your family has had cancer

-- How old they were at diagnosis
+- how old they were at diagnosis

 The more relatives who have had the same or related types of cancer, and the younger they were at diagnosis, the stronger someone’s family history is.
 This means that it is more likely that the cancers are being caused by an inherited faulty gene.

 This family tree shows a pattern of cancer that could be caused by an inherited faulty gene.